madeleinemcguinness/p8105_hw2_mcm2335/README.md

 Fixed up pols and snp datasets for consistency accross datasets (transformed year variable to be 4 digits instead of 2 digits and ensured that all year variables were of the same class for merging) and tidied the unemployment dataset.
 Merged all 3 data sets into 'combined_data_final.'
 Wrote inline R code but am having difficulty knitting.

 Imported Trash Wheels excel file into data folder, and three sheets into R: mr. trash wheel, prof trash wheel, and gwynnda trash wheel.
 Tidied data sets and mutated new homes_powered variable.
 Merged all 3 data sets using bind_rows and preserved all columns and observations.
 Conducted analysis on sum of weight of trash from prof tras wheel and count of cig butts from gwynnda in July of 2021.

+Finished the code for the homework through problem 3, and made sure knitting worked properly.
+I was not able to use inline R code in order to knit properly.
+A new csv was saved to the data folder for the 'mci_combined' dataset generated in problem #3.

+Homework 2 is complete.